Nughab, Darmian

-Nughab (نوغاب) (Note: Also romanized as Naughāb, Nooghab, Nowghāb, and Nūghāb; also known as Nowqāb and Nūqāb) is a village in, and the capital of, Nughab Rural District of the Central District of Darmian County, South Khorasan province, Iran.
+Nughab (نوغاب) (Note: Also romanized as Naughāb, Nooghab, Nowghāb, and Nūghāb; also known as Nowqāb and Nūqāb) is a village in, and the capital of, Nughab Rural District in the Central District of Darmian County, South Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 3,198 in 742 households, when it was in Miyandasht Rural District of the Central District.
 The following census in 2011 counted 3,342 people in 851 households.
 The 2016 census measured the population of the village as 3,520 people in 927 households.

-After the 2016 census, the rural district was separated from the district in the formation of Miyandasht District.
-Nughab was transferred to Nughab Rural District created in the Central District.
+In 2021, the rural district was separated from the district in the formation of Miyandasht District, and Nughab was transferred to Nughab Rural District created in the Central District.